Category Archives: Consumer healthcare

 The Fawdon site was closed in 2015.
 Andrews Liver Salts production was transferred to Spain.

 Andrews Liver Salts was the fifth highest-selling indigestion remedy in Britain in 2017, behind Gaviscon, Rennie, Nexium and Zantac.
+The product was discontinued in the UK market in 2023.

 Life’s a bleach: a history of Domestos